Snow report Zillertal, 04/02/2018

 Snow quality

 A lot of wind influence in it.
 The snow is still powdery on the north side.
 It's best in the north-facing hollows.
-Glamergrube still had good powder snow, so I actually skied there the whole day, but it's probably much harder on the south side due to the sunshine and the relatively warm temperatures.
+Glamergrube still had good powder snow, so I actually skied there all day, but it's probably much harder on the south side due to the sunshine and the relatively warm temperatures.

 Risks